As a genealogist you sometimes have already more information for a person at hand than you realize.

 After a while I had some free time (oh what luxury for a family researcher!!) and decided to check on some of my loose ends, including this one.
 I checked for the parish of the mentioned place Bockholt and found its respective church records online.
 They covered the years 1876-1918.
 So, I did what every good genealogist does from time to time.
 I locked the doors, switched off the door bell and the phone and digged deep down into the church books.

-And 2 cans of coffee later, there it was!!
+And 2 cups of coffee later, there it was!!
 I found a marriage entry from 1894 for a divorced Henriette Elisabeth Dorothea Schmidt née Petrowsky, born June 10, 1845 with Wilhelm Johann Christian Ludwig Düse.
 Wait a second, divorced??
 In 1894??

 But there is this column called “previous wedlock”.
 And there I see what happened.
 It looks like my 3x grandfather just left his wife and disappeared.
 They have been divorced due to his “malicious abandonment”.
 Even the date of the divorce was mentioned.
 Unfortunately, divorce records are just stored for 30 years in Germany.
 As are registers for vanished people.